Article

 Regulatory Arbitrage Considerations

-International differences in day trading regulations enable traders to bypass U.S. PDT rules by using offshore brokers or foreign markets with fewer restrictions—some brokers even market PDT rule avoidance as a service.
+International disparities in day trading regulations enable traders to circumvent U.S. PDT rules by utilizing offshore brokers or foreign markets with fewer restrictions—with some brokers even promoting PDT rule avoidance as a service.

-This raises concerns about the global competitiveness of U.S. markets and whether PDT rules drive retail traders to less regulated jurisdictions, creating unintended consequences for market oversight.
+This raises concerns about the global competitiveness of U.S. markets and whether PDT rules drive retail traders to less regulated jurisdictions, potentially undermining market oversight.

 Practical Compliance Strategies: Navigating Pattern Day Trading Rules Effectively